The next step is to place the screen on the fabric and pour the dye into the screen.

 The dye is fixed to the fabric when it is raised from the steam machine, but the glue contained in the dye remains in the fabric.
 Therefore, we carefully remove the glue using a five-layer washer equipped with a roller that creates water flow.
 The last bath is filled with flexibilizer, which is coated on the blanket to make it smooth to the touch.
 A few examples of flexibilizers include rose oil, persimmon oil, and silk protein oil.

-After washing, the fabric passes through a dryer at about 130 degrees for approximately 15 minutes.
-Since the fabric shrinks after washing, the blanket is spread out with a pin tenter while drying.
+After washing, the fabric passes through a dryer at about 130 degrees for approximately 20 minutes.
+Since the fabric shrinks after washing, the fabric is spread out with a pin tenter while drying.